soveng/website/src/content/philosophy/-index.md

     image: 'genesis-block.png'
     float: 'right'
     content: |
-      Bitcoin, Lightning, and Nostr prove that code can embed freedom at the protocol layer: freedom of speech, assembly, movement, and of course financial freedom.
-We strive to reproduce that super-power in every system we touch, so that liberty is enforced by mathematics rather than maintained by promises.
+      Bitcoin, Lightning, and Nostr prove that code can embed freedom at the protocol layer: speech, assembly, movement—and of course financial freedom.
+We strive to reproduce that superpower in every system we touch, so liberty is enforced by mathematics rather than maintained by promises.

       Good design begins with values.
-We minimise dependencies, maximise verifiability, and keep exit-costs asymptotically close to zero.
+We minimize dependencies, maximize verifiability, and keep exit costs asymptotically close to zero.
 When the design is right, freedom is a property—not a permission.

-      This way of thinking is what we call *Freedom Tech*: technology that is rugpull-resistant by design.
+      This way of thinking is what we call *Freedom Tech*: technology that is rug-pull-resistant by design.
 When betrayal is impossible, trust becomes optional and collaboration scales.

   - id: 'solved-by-walking'
-    title: 'Solved By Walking'
+    title: 'Solved by Walking'
     quote_section: 'Solved By Walking' # References philosophy-quotes.json
     image: 'solvitur-ambulando.jpeg'
     float: 'left'
     content: |
       No ill-defined problem was ever solved in isolation.
 By gathering bright minds in a high-trust setting we tap into what cognitive scientist [John Vervaeke](https://johnvervaeke.com/series/awakening-from-the-meaning-crisis/) calls *distributed cognition*.
 Ideas bounce, mutate, and compound until entirely new solution-spaces appear.

       The fuel for that process is conversation, and the best conversations happen while *walking*.
 Saint Augustine called it *Solvitur ambulando*—"by walking it shall be solved."
-Madeira's levadas offer kilometres of cognitive runway.
+Madeira's levadas offer kilometers of cognitive runway.

-      Friday's Demo Day then serves as an epistemic checkpoint.
+      Friday's Demo Day serves as an epistemic checkpoint.
 Six minutes to show, two to discuss.
 Brutal, illuminating, and endlessly inspiring.

   - id: 'explorers-of-a-new-frontier'
     title: 'Explorers of a New Frontier'